bounswe/bounswe2022group4/README.md

 1. First need to create a personal page to identify yourself.
 A Template for [Contributor Personal Page](https://github.com/bounswe/bounswe2022group4/wiki/Contributor-Page) is available.
 2. Get communication information from [Communication Page](https://github.com/bounswe/bounswe2022group4/wiki/Communication-Plan) to get contact with other members and get update on current project status.
 3. Check Meeting Notes section and join us next meeting scheduled to get involved.
+Check [Pre-meeting Resources Page](https://github.com/bounswe/bounswe2022group4/wiki/Pre_meeting-Resources) before meeting.

 * If you are here as a student of CMPE 352, a template for [Personal Effort Tracking Page](https://github.com/bounswe/bounswe2022group4/wiki/Personal-Effort) is available.